MakieOrg/SwarmMakie.jl/docs/src/index.md

 <h1> What is SwarmMakie.jl? </h1>

-SwarmMakie makes beeswarm plots for Makie.
+SwarmMakie makes beeswarm plots for Makie through the `beeswarm` recipe.

 </div>